wendycao411/leetcode_tracker/README.md

 ### Fixer (`fixer.js`)

-edit any date manually:
+edit any day manually:

-- use buttons to increment or decrement past counts
+- type in a specific date (YYYY-MM-DD)
+- set that day's count to any non-negative number
 - perfect for adjusting missed logs or syncing with real-world progress

 ## Getting Started

-1. Download Scriptable from the App Store
+1. download Scriptable from the App Store
-2. Add `main.js` and `fixer.js` to Scriptable
+2. add `main.js` and `fixer.js` to Scriptable
-3. Long press the home page.
+3. long press the home page
-4. Select `Edit`
+4. select `Edit`
-5. Select `Add Widget`
+5. select `Add Widget`
-6. Choose `Scriptable`
+6. choose `Scriptable`
-7. Tap the widget to log your progress, use the fixer to correct past days :DD
+7. tap the widget to log your progress, use the fixer to correct past days :DD